packit/sandcastle/README.md

-# Generator used by packit-service
+# Sandcastle

-Run untrusted code in a sandbox - an OpenShift pod.
+Run untrusted code in a castle (OpenShift pod), which stands in a sandbox.

 ## Usage